charlesfrye/charlesfrye.github.io/_posts/2023-11-10-llms-systems.markdown

 [![karpathy-llm-kernel-tweet]](https://twitter.com/karpathy/status/1707437820045062561)
 {: style="text-align: center"}

-Like relational data stores or operating system kernels. large language models -- and large generative models of complex data types more broadly -- are a fundamental, foundational building block for computing systems.
+Like relational data stores or operating system kernels, large language models -- and large generative models of complex data types more broadly -- are a fundamental, foundational building block for computing systems.